- Download our Beijing Schools Guide

 Expats will discover that getting around in Beijing is cheap and convenient at the best of times, and claustrophobic and dangerous at the worst.
 Plenty of public transport options are readily available for those averse to life as a pedestrian, and for the brave it's also possible to drive a car.

-The city is built around five main 'ring roads' – highways which make basic circles around the city centre, each further out than the last.
-Most areas outside of 5th Ring Road are considered quite far from the actual centre, though they are technically still a part of Beijing.
-As expected in a city of more than 21 million people, heavy traffic is commonplace throughout, but new government regulations have been working to curb congestion.
+The city is built around five main 'ring roads' – highways that make basic circles around the city centre, each further out than the last.
+Most areas outside 5th Ring Road are considered quite far from the actual centre, though they are technically still a part of Beijing.
+As expected in a city of more than 21 million people, heavy traffic is commonplace throughout, but new government regulations have been working to reduce congestion.

 Public transport in Beijing

-The subway is quite easy to use, with clear maps in Standard Chinese and signs in English and Pinyin (Chinese characters written out phonetically).
-The metro is an economical means of transport in Beijing, but the biggest difficulty tends to be crowded cars, especially during rush hour.
+The Beijing Subway is quite easy to use, with clear maps in Standard Chinese and signs in English and Pinyin (Chinese characters written out phonetically).
+The subway is an economical means of transport in Beijing, but the biggest difficulty tends to be crowded cars, especially during rush hour.

-Expats who want to travel outside of the main ring roads can travel by the commuter rail service, known as BCR (Beijing City Rail) or Beijing Suburban Railway.
-This service is operated separately to the city's subway system, and while there are only four main lines in operation, the railway network is expanding.
+Expats who want to travel outside the main ring roads can commute by the rail service, known as BCR (Beijing City Rail) or Beijing Suburban Railway.
+This service is operated separately from the city's subway system, and while there are currently only four main lines in operation, the railway network is expanding.